6 steps to achieve your financial freedom

 They include:

-• Working out how much money you need to live the lifestyle you want (it’s wise to include a breakdown of essential and discretionary spend) and how much you need to save to get there
+- Working out how much money you need to live the lifestyle you want (it’s wise to include a breakdown of essential and discretionary spending) and how much you need to save to get there

-I recognise that this exercise may be easier for those of you closer to retirement as your plans will have likely firmed up at this point, but there’s real merit to start planning when you’re young.
+This exercise may be easier for those closer to retirement as your plans will have likely firmed up at this point, but there’s real merit to starting planning when you’re young.

 And in any case, remember it’s your plan, so even if your first draft is a bit rough, you can shore it up along the way.